FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

  Follow the same steps as in Debian and Ubuntu.

-There are problems reported when trying to compile in Raspbian with Python 3 and Qt5, but the combination Python 3 and Qt4 seems to work for older versions of FreeCAD.
+There are problems reported when trying to compile in Raspberry PI OS 32-bit with Python 3 and Qt5, but the combination Python 3 and Qt4 seems to work for older versions of FreeCAD (with minor issues).

-For newer versions of FreeCAD the compilation with Py3/Qt5 is successful if the operating system installed is Ubuntu 20.04.
+For newer versions of FreeCAD (\>= 0.20) the compilation with Py3/Qt5 is successful if the operating system installed is Raspberry Pi OS 64-bit or Ubuntu 20.04.

-Due to different issues with Qt, in this version the normal PySide tools won\'t be found.  {{Code|lang=bash|code= E   * Unable to locate package python3-pyside2uic
+Due to different issues with Qt, in Ubuntu 20.04 the normal PySide tools won\'t be found.  {{Code|lang=bash|code= E   * Unable to locate package python3-pyside2uic
 }}